foxthefox/ioBroker.ecoflow-mqtt/README.md

 * select debug settings if required

 Modification at HA side:

-* The adapter uses the autodiscovery function in HA, no configuration of datapoints in HA is needed.
+* The adapter uses the discovery function in HA, no configuration of datapoints in HA is needed.
 * MQTT add-on ...

 </p></details>